zyx-0314/CI4-template/docs/checklist/lecture-2.md

 - [ ] Once all done you can start adding your `label` in your source control.
     - [ ] Since we created Model and Entity.
 We could say we added a new feature
         ```bash
-        feat: Added a Enity and Model
+        feat: Added a Entity and Model
         ```
 - [ ] Start `pushing` directly to the `branch` in `stagged`.
 If any changes is needed then add another `push`.
 - [ ] Once satisfied a `publish` or `sync`, click it to push from `stagged` to the `remote`